EMMi Administrator

 The entire area has an integrated ticketing system, and HSL’s tickets are valid on trams, buses, the metro and even the ferry to Suomenlinna.

-Helsinki Card is a city card with a number of benefits that will help you to discover and experience Helsinki plus save money.
-Examples like free public transportation in the city, free guidebook and free entry to top attractions.
+Helsinki Card is a city card with several benefits that will help you to discover and experience Helsinki plus save money.
+Examples include free public transportation in the city, free guidebook and free entry to top attractions.

 Cruises depart regularly from the Market Square between May and September.
-Commentaries are usually offered in several languages such as English, Swedish, German and much more.
-Most of these offers are not included in the public transportation ticket system in Helsinki, so you will have to pay separately.
+Commentaries are usually offered in several languages, such as English, Swedish, German, and many more.
+Most of these offers are not included in Helsinki's public transportation ticket system, so you must pay separately.

 Taxis are easy to hail in the city centre except during the busiest periods.
 Taxi stands are conveniently located throughout the centre.

-Helsinki Region Transport service provides public transport between Helsinki-Vantaa Int. airport and Helsinki City Centre.
-Many long-distance buses stop in addition at the airport.
+Helsinki Region Transport service provides public transport between Helsinki-Vantaa Int.
+Airport and Helsinki City Centre.
+Many long-distance buses stop in addition to the airport.

 You can also get to and from Helsinki Airport using the Finnair City Buses, operated by Pohjolan Liikenne.
 Buses depart from the airport and Helsinki city centre every 20 minutes.